 The information in this article is relevant to students from England or Wales who started their studies after 1 September 2012.
-If you started your course before this, or you took your loan through Student Finance Northern Ireland or the Student Awards Agency for Scotland, please visit the Student Loans Company website for information about the repayment arrangements that will apply to you.
+If you started your course before this, or you took your loan through Student Finance Wales, Student Finance Northern Ireland or the Student Awards Agency for Scotland, please visit the Student Loans Company website for information about the repayment arrangements that will apply to you.

 Student loan repayments are based on how much you earn, not how much you borrowed.
-Undergraduate students will repay 9% of any income over £21,000 (gross) per year.
+Undergraduate students will repay 9% of any income over £25,000 (gross) per year.
 This covers both Tuition Fee and Maintenance Loans so you only make one monthly repayment.
 Any outstanding loans that have not been repaid after thirty years from the April after you graduate are written off regardless of how much you have repaid.
-If your income drops below the threshold (£21,000) at any point during the thirty year repayment period you will stop making repayments.
+If your income drops below the threshold (£25,000) at any point during the thirty year repayment period you will stop making repayments.

 How to work out your monthly repayment amount:

 1.Take your annual taxable income (before tax) and deduct £25,000

 3.Divide that figure by 12

 1.Gross salary = £27,000

 2.Minus £25,000 threshold = £2,000

 4.Divide by 12 months = £15 per month